bhauman/rebel-readline/rebel-readline/README.md

 * Ctrl-X_Ctrl-A => Show apropos for word at point
 * Ctrl-X_Ctrl-E => Inline eval for SEXP before the point

-You can examine the keybindings with the `:repl/key-bindings` command.
+You can examine the key-bindings with the `:repl/key-bindings` command.

 ## Commands